 A. User Journey

 Every user follows a structured onboarding process.
-Authentication and the one-time registration form must be completed before accessing any tool.
+Authentication and the one-time registration form must be completed before accessing any tool or the workflow.

 Authentication Options